franfran1920/caprichoslaser.com/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 3.7.2 (2023-11-08) =
+* New: adds Due Date option to the Invoice settings
+* New: filter for plugin directories in Advanced Status tab: `wpo_wcpdf_plugin_directories`
+* New: advanced tab with Number tools extension code integrated
+* Tweak: updates Upgrade tab extension features
+* Fix: bug on historical settings not being deleted when using most current settings
+* Fix: bug on document variable name on `output_ubl()` method
+* Tested up to WooCommerce 8.3

+= 3.7.1 (2023-10-20) =
+* Fix: bug on UBL preview that forces the invoice creation

+= 3.7.0 (2023-10-18) =
+* New: adds `payment_date()` function to be used in templates
+* New: adds UBL as additional output format for documents
+* New: bump min required PHP version to 7.2
+* New: bump min required WordPress version to 4.4 (which was already implicitly by the minimum required WooCommerce version)
+* Tweak: switch `wpo_wcpdf_before_html` and `wpo_wcpdf_before_html` hooks positions
+* Tweak: hide next Invoice number if displaying order number
+* Tweak: removed legacy `normalize_path` functions and replaced with `wp_normalize_path`
+* Fix: bug with HTML output using pretty links.
+Improved endpoint.
+* Fix: potential fatal error if document is `false` in order list action buttons
+* Fix: error when calling order ID on `null` under `output_number_date_edit_fields` method
+* Fix: bug when displaying the Invoice number/date columns, causing significant drop of performance
+* Fix: my account PDF link conflict with Jetpack analytics module
+* Fix: PHP error on calling `get_title()` document method on `bool`
+* Fix: `strpos()` and `str_replace()` `null` parameter deprecated warnings
+* Tested up to WooCommerce 8.2 & WordPress 6.4

 = 3.6.3 (2023-09-04) =
 * New: adds Invoice Number column to the orders export of WooCommerce Analytics